-- 1. It covers a specified group of employees and may or may not be the result of a collective bargaining agreement; - Benefits may be paid by a contract the employer has with an insurance company, or from a special fund set up by the employer or out of the employer's general revenue; - 3.
-Benefits are not based on the employee's salary and may continue for as long as the employee is absent from work on account of sickness or injury, or they may be limited to a certain number of days or weeks; - 4.
-The plan may include benefits for payments when the employee is absent from work for reasons other than personal injury or sickness. - B. Nongovernmental Plan A nongovernmental plan is defined in the RUIA.
-It is a formal, written plan under which the employee has an enforceable right to benefits for days on which he is absent from work on account of sickness or injury.
+- 1. It covers a specified group of employees and may or may not be the result of a collective bargaining agreement; - 2.
+A contract the employer has with an insurance company, or a special fund set up by the employer or out of the employer's general revenue may pay benefits: - Benefits are not based on the employee's salary and can continue for as long as the employee is absent from work due to sickness or injury, or they can be limited to a certain number of days or weeks; - 4.
+The plan can include benefits for payments when the employee is absent from work for reasons other than personal injury or sickness. - B. Nongovernmental Plan A nongovernmental plan is defined in the RUIA.
+It is a formal, written plan under which the employee has an enforceable right to benefits for days on which the employee is absent from work due to sickness or injury.
 A nongovernmental plan has these characteristics: - 1.
 The plan covers a specified group of employees and may or may not be the result of a collective bargaining agreement. - 2.
-Benefits may be paid by a contract the employer has with an insurance company or from a special fund set up by the employer or out of the employer's general revenue.
+A contract the employer has with an insurance company or from a special fund set up by the employer or out of the employer's general revenue may pay benefits.

-- 3. Benefits are not based on the employee's salary and may continue for as long as the employee is absent from work on account of sickness or injury, or they may be limited to a certain number of days or weeks. - 4.
+- 3. Benefits are not based on the employee's salary and can continue for as long as the employee is absent from work due to sickness or injury, or they may be limited to a certain number of days or weeks. - 4.
 Benefits under the plan must be reduced by sickness insurance benefits under the RUIA.